Wastewater Treatment Plants

 The treatment and proper disposal of wastewater is a necessary undertaking.
 Storm water and sewage is treated to remove impurities, so that the treated water can be safely released into rivers, oceans, landscaping networks, or recycled irrigation systems.
 Since the wastewater treatment workers often operate mechanical equipment, use treatment tanks, or handle water-treating chemicals, there are a few hazards to wastewater plant operators and workers.

 The CDC has several guidelines for hygiene practices and Personal Protective Equipment (PPE) when working in wastewater treatment plants, but it’s also critical that the toxic and combustible gases are properly monitored to prevent worker exposure and provide a safer environment for personnel.

-Gases Found in Hospitals
+Gases Found in Wastewater Treatment Facilities

 The processes involved in treating wastewater produce numerous toxic and/or combustible gases, exposing treatment plant operators to these hazardous chemical agents.
 These agents are generated during the treatment process, or excreted in the reagents and effluents used in processing.